 Our training is designed to put applicants in the best position for success as a Chance UK mentor.
 It is essential that everyone who applies completes all three days of training.
 Our training covers key elements including:

-You’ll also be asked to share details about your life, touching on your childhood, your family background, significant moments in your life and more.
-We want to get a really good sense of your personal character so that we are able to match you with the most appropriate child.
+You’ll also be asked to share details about your life, childhood, family background, significant moments in your life and more.
+We want to get a really good sense of your personal character and skills so that we are able to match you with the most appropriate child.

 A senior member of staff will explain to you why the team came to that decision.
 If you’d like a formal letter outlining this, we’d be happy to do this for you too.